ericwq/gskills/docs/picker.md

 ![images/images.003.png](../images/images.003.png)

-Let's assume the connection to upstream server is ready.
+Let's assume the connections to upstream server is ready.
 The client can send the PRC request now.
 During [Send request](request.md), the request need a stream.
 In [Pick stream transport](request.md#pick-stream-transport) section,

 - `newClientStream` calls `cc.safeConfigSelector.SelectConfig()` to prepare for the `rpcConfig`.
   - For `helloworld` example, `method` parameter is `"/helloworld.Greeter/SayHello"`.
 - `newClientStream` calls `newStream()`.
-  - In our case, we discuss the no interceptor version. `newStream()` forwards to `newClientStreamWithParams()`.
+  - In our case, we discuss the no interceptor version. `newStream()` forwards calling to `newClientStreamWithParams()`.

 Let's discuss `cc.safeConfigSelector.SelectConfig()` first.